 Now we can finally apply this HOC to the cases where we want those scrollable components to be animatable as well.

 As a side note, you should consider the below points before putting into place this solution:

 - By calling render, you get a shallow representation of the tree, hence one level deep.
 That means you can’t access components that are deeply nested on the tree.

 - There may be a small performance hit by calling super.render repeatedly.
 You could optimize by caching the result and leveraging shouldComponentUpdate to determine when to re-render.

 We’ve ended up with just roughly 40 lines of code to encompass some sweet render hijacking that can be applied in the cases we need, without having to touch any of those 20 files, which would have caused incorporating and testing some extra ad-hoc logic for this particular requirement.

 That means, better code maintainability, happier developers, happier myself.

-This pattern may open the doors for other use cases you haven’t thought of.
+This pattern may open the doors for other use cases you haven’t considered.
 It’s up to your imagination and creativity.

-If you wanna dive deeper into an exhaustive analysis of everything you can do with HOCs, I encourage you to check this amazing article.
+You can dive deeper into an exhaustive analysis of everything you can do with HOCs.
+Enjoy the dive!
+It's an amazing read.